These docs are under active development.

 Package names MUST start with a lowercase letter or digit.

-Package names MUST end with a lowercase letter or digit.
+Package names MUST end with a lowercase letter, digit, or plus sign (+).

 Package names MUST be at least 2 characters long.